 The bookshelf is simplified so that it becomes an inclined upright to be readily leaned against the wall.

-The upright has a blade-like profile or that of the wing of an airplane; the ends of its V-section are both cut aslant with technological harshness but the shelves are fitted and project on both sides, thus softening the image to more familiar tones: a ladder, almost an “object trouvé” modified into a bookshelf.
+The upright has a blade-like profile, cut aslant with technological harshness.
+However, the shelves fitted on both sides give the softening image of more familiar tones, a ladder, almost an “object trouvé” modified into a bookshelf.

 The staggered shelves in ribbed sheet steel are painted to match the upright and come with demountable bookshelves for assembly on the wall.